South Barrington, Illinois: Education

-A small portion of the village is served by Thomas Jefferson Elementary School (K-6) in nearby Hoffman Estates, Carl Sandburg Junior High School (7-8) in Rolling Meadows, both of District 15, and William Fremd High School (9-12; Township High School District 211) in Palatine.
+A small portion of the village is served by Thomas Jefferson Elementary School (K-6) in nearby Hoffman Estates, Carl Sandburg Junior High School (7–8) in Rolling Meadows, both of District 15, and William Fremd High School (9–12; Township High School District 211) in Palatine.
 Another small portion of South Barrington is served by District 300, specifically Parkview Elementary School, Carpentersville Middle School, and Dundee Crown High School.
 These three schools are located in Carpentersville, Illinois.

+Transportation

+Pace provides I-90 Express bus service on at the I-90/Barrington Road station at the south end of the village.